DanNoby/elevatelabsday2/README.md

 # AI & ML Internship - Task 2: Data Analysis and Visualization Tasks

-This project demonstrates a step-by-step approach to data analysis and visualization using the Titanic dataset (or a similar dataset).
 The goal was to explore and understand the dataset, identify patterns, and generate insights through various statistical and visualization techniques.
 Below is a summary of the tasks performed, with visual references included.

 ## 1. Histograms